istio/istio.io/content/en/docs/reference/config/analysis/ist0143/index.md

     app: netcat
 {{< /text >}}

-Selecting a `Pod` running the command `nc localhost 8080`.

 Because the application is serving traffic on `localhost`, it is not accessible from other pods.

 The above example shows using the simple `nc` tool.
 Some equivalent examples in other languages: